husseinkhlawey/Food2Fork-API-App/README.txt

 PLEASE NOTE: FOOD2FORK API was shut down in 2019.

+Received JSON from search result was parsed to display names and images.

 Installation:

 After downloading you will need to install the required dependencies via the command "npm install".